ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 This post describes how rOpenSci community members can use these - and any other - alternative platforms[^1] The use of alternative platforms is a form of decentralization, with each additional platform used lowering the risk of negative consequences associated with any particular platform.

-[^1]: [tangled](https://tangled.org) is a _distributed_ system for code hosting, so technically not a platform.
+[^1]: [tangled](https://tangled.org) is a _distributed_ system for code hosting, so technically not a platform, and the "backend" of Codeberg, [forgejo](https://forgejo.org/), also [supports federation](https://forgejo.org/faq/#is-there-a-roadmap-for-forgejo).
-We nevertheless use the word "platform" to simply any cost-hosting system, including [tangled](https://tangled.org).
+We nevertheless use the word "platform" to simply any cost-hosting system, including [tangled](https://tangled.org), and other federated systems.

 ## Code (still) needs a single home